Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 # Settings / CSS for [Renji's texthooker](https://github.com/Renji-XD/texthooker-ui)
-I use the following to make Renji's texthooker look more like Anacreon's texthooker.
+I use the following stylizations to remove unnecessary padding within the document, and to behave more similarly to Anacreon's texthooker.

 **Settings:**